aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2019/aspose-words-for-net-19-3-release-notes/_index.md

 {{< highlight csharp >}}
 /// <summary>
-/// Gets a ListIndentation object that specifies how many and which character to use for indentation of list levels.
+/// Gets a ListIndentation object that specifies how a few and which character to use for indentation of list levels.
 /// By default it is zero count of character '\0', that means no indentation.
 /// </summary>
 public TxtListIndentation ListIndentation